Overspending is a common financial struggle, especially in a world designed to tempt you at every turn.

 Leave your credit cards in a drawer or freeze them (literally, in ice).
 Make it inconvenient to use them.

-You’ll start thinking twice before purchases.
+You’ll start thinking twice before making purchases.

 Bonus tip: Remove saved cards from your browser or phone to create more friction during checkout.